-If you like birdwatching than you need to book a trip to Lake Charles, Louisiana!
-Seriously Lake Charles, is a bird watcher’s dream destination!
+If you like birdwatching then you need to book a trip to Lake Charles, Louisiana!
+Seriously Lake Charles is a bird watcher's dream destination!
 I am a total bird nerd and can not wait to return to Lake Charles and spend more time bird watching!

 You can visit prairies, swamps, bayous, and shoreline areas easily and see a huge variety of birds.
 Lake Charles is in the middle of a major bird migration route!
 During my visit, I learned that a recent study found that a great number of North American land birds pass through Louisiana more than any other state.

 Epic Guide to Birdwatching near Lake Charles, Louisiana